House of Cotton

 Author: Monica Brashears

-"A new, dazzling, and essential American voice." —George Saunders, author of Lincoln in the Bardo, winner of The Booker Prize
+"A new, dazzling, and essential American voice." —George Saunders, author of Lincoln in the Bardo

-Nineteen years old, broke, and effectively an orphan, Magnolia doesn’t have much to look forward to.
-She feels stuck and haunted: by her overdrawn bank account, by her predatory landlord, by the ghost of her late grandmother Mama Brown.
+Magnolia Brown is nineteen years old, broke, and effectively an orphan.
+She feels stuck and haunted: by her overdrawn bank account, her predatory landlord, and the ghost of her late grandmother Mama Brown.

 Sharp as a belted knife, this sly social commentary cuts straight to the bone, revealing the aftermath of the American plantation and what it means to be poor, Black, and a woman in the God fearing south.
 Impossible to put down, Brashears’s House of Cotton will keep you mesmerized until the very last page.